Global Football Week Melbourne

-Global Football Week Melbourne was a series of Association Football events that took place from 21 May–24 May 2024 in Melbourne, Australia.
-The events featured the 2024 A-Leagues All Stars Games, against English football clubs Newcastle United and Arsenal Women's at Marvel Stadium.
+Global Football Week Melbourne was a series of soccer events that took place from 21 May–24 May 2024 in Melbourne, Australia.
+The events featured the 2024 A-Leagues All Stars Games, against English clubs Newcastle United and Arsenal Women's at Marvel Stadium.
 The opening match of the series was played between Tottenham Hotspur and Newcastle United at Melbourne Cricket Ground.

 Global Football Week Melbourne was announced on 18 March 2024 as a collaboration between the Australian Professional Leagues (APL), Visit Victoria and TEG Sport.
 Three friendly matches were first announced, which later expanded to include two open training sessions at AAMI Park and two business events.

 Background

 On 18 March 2024, the Australian Professional Leagues (APL), partnered with TEG Sport and Visit Victoria, announced three exhibition matches set to take place across two days in May.
 The first match was between Premier League clubs Tottenham Hotspur and Newcastle United on 22 May 2024 at Melbourne Cricket Ground.
 The remaining two matches were the 2024 A-Leagues All Stars Games.
 These games consisted of a team of players representing the A-League Men, and an inaugural team representing the A-League Women.
 The Men's Team played against Newcastle United, while the Women's Team played against Arsenal Women's.
 The 2024 A-Leagues All Stars Games were played at Marvel Stadium on 24 May 2024.